 Also, make sure that you are using compelling examples when you are describing your situation and tasks.
 This will help you demonstrate your experience in a tangible way and will make it easier for the interviewer to understand what you have done in the past.

-This is one of the most important aspects of this method and it will help you demonstrate how your experience has been beneficial in the past.
+Last but not least, make sure that you are focusing on the results of your actions.
+This is one of the most important aspects of the STAR interview technique and it will help you demonstrate how your experience has been beneficial in the past.

 Once you have mastered the STAR interview method, it is important to remember that it is only one tool in your arsenal.